GarrettGunnell/GarrettGunnell/README.md

 Hi, I'm Acerola and I'm a graphics programmer.

-Let me show you what you've been missing.
+Let me show you what you've been missing:

 </br>